jlian/jlian.co/content/post/reliable-homekit.md

 description: "Wow, I'd never thought I would stop seeing \"not responding\""
 ---

 I've had pretty good experiences with HomeKit with Philips Hue and Lutron Caseta.
 However, I noticed that standalone devices (ones that don't have hubs) would often show "not responding" in HomeKit.
-This post shows somethings that I learned trying to get all my devices to be reliable.
+This post shows some things that I learned trying to get all my devices to be reliable.

 <!--more-->